Atomzwieback/obsidian-search-mcp/README.md

 ## Why Obsidian Search MCP?

-If you're like me, your Obsidian vault contains years of accumulated knowledge - meeting notes, project documentation, research, ideas, and personal thoughts.
-But when working with AI assistants, you're limited to copy-pasting individual notes.
+Your Obsidian vault grows organically over years - scattered thoughts, meeting notes, project docs, research snippets.
+Eventually, even you can't remember where everything is.
+You need help organizing and connecting all this knowledge.

+**But for an AI assistant to help organize your vault, it needs to see what's already there.**
-**This MCP server solves that by giving any MCP-compatible client direct search access to your entire knowledge base.**

-Now you can ask questions like:
+This MCP server enables that by giving AI assistants instant search access to your entire vault.
+Now you can have conversations like:

-- "What did I document about the PYCK project?"
+- "Help me consolidate all my notes about the PYCK project"
-- "Find my notes on Temporal workflows"
+- "Find patterns in my meeting notes from last quarter"
-- "Search for that meeting where we discussed the API redesign"

-And your AI assistant will instantly search through thousands of notes to find exactly what you need, complete with context and line numbers.
+- "Which notes reference this API design but aren't properly linked?"
+- "Create a MOC (Map of Content) for my Temporal workflow research"

+The AI can quickly search through thousands of files, understand your knowledge structure, and help you build a better organized, more connected vault.

 ## Features